fletchjp/MERG-Arduino-Software/README.md

  I now have a module CANDUE which is now working.

+ This branch is now developing and I have a second DUE because there is some interesting possibilities to develop functional software using FC++.
+This will not work on the AVRs (ordinary Arduinos) as the library support is different.

  ## Logos

  Exploring the use of logos of different sizes.